njromano/last-oasis-recipes/README.md

 # last-oasis-recipes

-Last Oasis Recipes is a Discord bot that can reads item data from [lastoasis-crafting-calculator](https://raw.githubusercontent.com/Last-Oasis-Crafter/lastoasis-crafting-calculator/master/src/items.json).
+Last Oasis Recipes is a Discord bot that reads item data from [lastoasis-crafting-calculator](https://raw.githubusercontent.com/Last-Oasis-Crafter/lastoasis-crafting-calculator/master/src/items.json).
 Users in connected Discords can ask for an item's recipe for by searching its name.

 # Usage
 Invite the bot using the link below, then list an item's crafting ingredients by typing `!craft [command]`.